 Columbus, Ohio 43210

-- Completed extensive research on Alimta and gemcitabine, concluding it is often an effective treatment for peritoneal mesothelioma
+Completed extensive research on the drugs Alimta and gemcitabine, concluding it is often an effective treatment for peritoneal mesothelioma

-- Is recognized as an academic leader within the medical community with over 80 peer-reviewed articles, in addition to 20 invited articles and 10 book chapters
+Recognized as an academic leader within the medical community with more than 80 peer-reviewed articles, in addition to 20 invited articles and 10 book chapters

 Dr. Verschraegen’s Background

 Dr. Verschraegen holds a medical degree from Université Libre de Bruxelles in Belgium, where she graduated magna cum laude.

 After completing an internal medicine internship at the Institut Jules Bordet, she completed an internal medicine residency at the University of Houston and a fellowship in cancer research from the Stehlin Foundation for Cancer Research.

 She completed a second fellowship at the University of Texas MD Anderson Cancer Center in medical oncology, remaining at MD Anderson for the next seven years.
 Dr. Verschreagen later served as medical director at the New Mexico Cancer Care Alliance and director of Translational Therapeutics and Clinical Research at the University of New Mexico Cancer Center.